-This document is the starting point for an open consultation between September and November 2018 on practices and policy recommendations to strengthen the engagement of caregivers in the development process of ICT-based solutions for AFE, leading to a Green Paper on the subject which will be the denouement of this collaborative effort.
+The Collaborative Work conducted from April to July 2018, whose result was presented at the AAL Forum 2018, was a starting point for an online open consultation between September and November 2018 on practices and policy recommendations to strengthen the engagement of caregivers in the development process of ICT-based solutions for AFE.
+This document is the final result of this discussion, taking the form of a White Paper on the subject which is the denouement of this collaborative effort.